MahmoudAFarag/storefront-backend/README.md

 npm run test
 ```

-This will change the environment to test and run the tests according to each handler on the testing database
+This will change the environment to "test" and run the tests according to each handler on the testing database